LearnersGuild/guide/Practices/Clearing_Withholds.md

 We are human.
 Personal conflicts will come up as we work together.
 When you feel that something personal is beginning to get in the way of you working optimally with another partner, **address it directly with them as soon as you can.**

-We call this process "clearing a withhold".
+We call this practice "clearing a withhold".

 A withhold is anything that I'm "holding" in my mind or heart, that's keeping me from feeling "clear" with you.